 How do I qualify for renewable energy rebates?

 Rebates for renewable energy are available to businesses that demonstrate a Portfolio Manager (PM) score of 60 or greater.
-If the business cannot show a PM of 60 or greater (either because the score is less than 60 or PM does not issue a score for the business type), an Energy Advisor can work with the business to identify a list of efficiency measures that need to be implemented prior to receiving a rebate for renewables.
-Call an Energy Advisor at 303.441.1300 for more information.
+If the business cannot show a PM of 60 or greater (either because the score is less than 60 or PM does not issue a score for the business type), an Advisor can work with the business to identify a list of efficiency measures that must be implemented prior to being eligible for a rebate for renewables.
+Call an Advisor at 303.786.7223 for more information.

 Can I reserve an EnergySmart rebate?

-Businesses can reserve rebate dollars for projects by submitting a contractor bid to their EnergySmart Advisor, pending funds are available.
-You are encouraged to contact an Advisor at 303.441.1300 early in the process to ensure your project qualifies for all available rebates.
+Businesses can reserve rebate dollars for projects by submitting a contractor bid to their Advisor, pending funding availability.
+You are encouraged to contact an Advisor at 303.786.7223 early in the process to ensure your project qualifies for all available rebates.

 I applied for a rebate three weeks ago, where is my rebate check?

 Rebates take 6 to 8 weeks to process.
-Please contact your EnergySmart Advisor at 303.441.1300 to check the status of your rebate.
+Please contact your Advisor at 303.786.7223 to check the status of your rebate.

 Does EnergySmart offer loans?

-Glad you asked!
-Residential and commercial property owners in Boulder County are now eligible for an energy loan program offered in partnership with Elevations Credit Union.
-The loan program offers low interest loans for energy efficiency and renewable energy upgrades.
+Residential and commercial property owners in Boulder County are eligible for energy loans offered in partnership with Elevations Credit Union.
+These low interest loans are available for energy efficiency and renewable energy upgrades.
 Business energy loan rates start at 3.75% for a three year term and go up from there based on loan term and borrower's credit score.
 The loan program launched August 8, 2012.
 READ MORE

 Does EnergySmart offer tax advice?